-For one of my clients, Cutify Media & Marketing who run competition websites, we needed to scale a server to manage their peak load.
+For one of my clients who run busy websites, we needed to scale a server to manage their peak load.

-Their monthly competition sites get fairly busy but they have 2 annual competition sites which are like trying to navigate black Friday on a dial up modem.
-This year I was tasked with scaling the servers up so that we could sail through the peak load times.
+Their sites get fairly busy at certain times in the year.
+I was tasked with scaling the servers up so that we could sail through the peak load times.